 Treatment Cream + Shower Cap = Unbeatable Duo

 Hydration is key to achieve soft hair.
 To enhance your hair spa at home, use a plastic cap after applying the treatment cream on the strands and leave it on for the length of time indicated on the label.
 The mild and momentary heat inside the cap causes the hair cuticle to open quickly, replenishing the nutrients more easily.

-On the other hand, excess heat is the villain of soft hair.
-Whenever you use heated appliances like the hair dryer, straightener and curler, guard your locks with a thermal protector.
-This product is like sunblock for the hair.
-It's ideal for everyday use as it also helps shield the hair from the harmful effects of UV rays.
+Conversely, excess heat is villain soft hair.
+Whenever you use heat appliances, like dryer, straightener and curler, protect the wires with a thermal protector.
+The product is like solar hair protection and should be used every day as it also helps to shield the hair from the harmful effects of UV rays.